 Every life matters

-49% of Americans straight up believe that abortion is morally untenable.
-The rest — 51% — comprises people who are of mixed opinions.
+61% of U.S. adults say abortion should be legal all or most of the time.
 The people call for a more detailed and thorough ruling on the case of abortion, as they believe every life matters, and it should not be one person’s decision to take away or give life.

 It creates awareness